 Months 10–18: Scale and Expansion

-This isn't fast.
-But it's methodical, defensible, and built to scale.
+Not fast.
+But methodical, defensible, and built to scale.

 Why This Moment Matters

-Several macro trends are colliding right now to create a unique window of opportunity:
+Several macro trends are colliding right now to create a unique window:

-Post-pandemic trauma recognition means COVID-19 created widespread acknowledgment of workplace trauma and mental health crisis.
-The healthcare cost crisis has employers desperate for solutions that actually reduce costs instead of just shifting them.
-The retirement insecurity epidemic means workers need tangible wealth-building mechanisms beyond traditional 401(k)s that they're not using anyway.
-Technology enablement means virtual care platforms are mature, validated, and trusted.
-Regulatory support is increasing with mental health parity enforcement creating compliance pressure.
-And the workforce power shift has employees demanding-and choosing employers based on-comprehensive mental health benefits.
+Post-pandemic trauma recognition: COVID-19 created widespread acknowledgment of workplace trauma and mental health crisis.
+Healthcare cost crisis: employers desperate for solutions that actually reduce costs instead of shifting them.
+Retirement insecurity epidemic: workers need tangible wealth-building mechanisms beyond unused 401(k)s.
+Technology enablement: virtual care platforms are mature, validated, trusted.
+Regulatory support: mental health parity enforcement creating compliance pressure.
+Workforce power shift: employees demand—and choose employers based on—comprehensive mental health benefits.

 The window is open.
 The technology exists.
 The clinical evidence is overwhelming.
 The financial model is proven.